frosted123456/LIGHTGUN-STUDIO-ESP32S3-OV2640-New-quad-Pipeline-Calibration-and-RX/README.md

 tuning before calibrating is not optional — the app blocks step 3 if the noise floor is too high.

-1 — Buttons & pins.
-Opens the OpenFIRE desktop app, which needs the serial port to itself.
-You do not need to run OpenFIRE's own calibration — this build skips its first-boot hold and goes straight to Run mode, because the overlay stores its calibration separately and steps 3 to 5 replace that job.
+**1 — Buttons & pins.** Opens the OpenFIRE desktop app, which needs the serial port to itself.
+You do not need to run OpenFIRE's own calibration — this build skips its first-boot hold and goes straight to Run mode, because the overlay stores its calibration separately and steps 4 to 6 replace that job.
 Set your trigger and pins there, then just close it — Studio waits for it to exit, takes the port back and reconnects on its own.
 Reconnect in the header is there if you ever need to force it.